mhahsler/Introduction_to_Data_Mining_R_Examples/README.md

 ## Instructor Resources

-* Powerpoint presentation files for a data mining course can be found in the repository directory [slides](slides).
+* PowerPoint presentation files for a data mining course can be found in the repository directory [slides](slides).
 The slides have an R symbol at the bottom whenever there are R code examples available.
-* Datasets for projects: Datasets can be found at https://www.kaggle.com/datasets
+* Datasets for projects can be found at https://www.kaggle.com/datasets
-* More instructional material can be found on the course web site of [CS 7331 - Data Mining](http://michael.hahsler.net/SMU/CS7331)

 ## License